Combat The Glare: The Best Sunglasses For Skiing 2022

-Their 6 base lens curvature allows for unrivaled peripheral vision, to keep you aware of your surroundings at all times, while the polarized filtering cuts out up to 99% of reflected glare so you can see exactly what’s ahead.
+Their 6 base lens curvature allows for great peripheral vision, and Prizm lenses enhance color and contrast to keep you well aware of your surroundings.
 They are impact-resistant and durable and will provide you with maximum comfort all day long.
-If you’ve never owned a pair of Oakley’s before, then there is no better place to start than here.
-Be sure to also check out our list of the ski goggles for more great items like this.
+If you’ve never owned a pair of Oakley’s before, then there is no better place to start than with this classic pair.

 100% UV protection coating